davemagro/democratech/README.md

     - recommend posts which are well-vouched by the community, but maybe has not yet reached a certain threshold

       - if a post reaches a certain threshold, further reviews may not be needed

+    - recommendation strategy for brand new reports:

+      - brand new reports gets recommended to who?

+        - depending on who posted it

+          - if submitted by a new user, it gets recommended only to people who is in roughly the same space as the post

+          - if submitted by a user with previous submissions and interactions, the report will be recommended

+Architecture:

+- upon submission, the system will find recommendations list to which this post can fit into

+Limitations:

+- relies on users submitting high quality reports

+  - enough appropriate tags, etc.

+  - but it could be made not to, i.e. rely on user alone to submit high quality reports by using named entity recognitions, topic modelling, etc.